 The reading lamp consists of a small solar panel, a standard UPS style lead acid battery, and an LED circuit board.
 The circuit board contains a low power solar charge controller (regulator), a set of 8 white LEDs, a switch, an LED current regulator, and a low voltage disconnect circuit.
 The circuitry will insure a long battery life by preventing over charging and excessive discharging.
 The circuit was designed to work with lead acid batteries, it should also work with a string of 10 NiCd cells.
 Both the charge controller and LED regulator circuits can be used independently for other applications.

 Newer VW and Audi automobiles come with small solar panels for keeping the battery charged in the sales lot.
 These panels are available on eBay for around $15 and are a perfect fit for this project.
-An inexpensive 12V 7AH lead acid gell-cell battery that is typically found in a computer UPS is also a good fit for this circuit.
+An inexpensive 12V 7AH lead acid gell-cell battery that is typically used for a computer UPS is also a good fit for this circuit.
 Be sure to use a new battery.

 Solar charging current: 150 ma - 1 Amp Voltage drop through charge controller: 0.5V typical Nominal battery voltage: 12 Volts Battery rating: 3-7 amp hours LED lamp current: 100ma regulated, 25ma per LED pair (1.2W nominal) LED regulation range: constant light level from 11V to >15V Low voltage disconnect: gradual current drop from 10.8V to 9.8V Night time battery current drain with LED off: almost zero Light duration: approximately 70 hours with a 7AH battery Charge time: approximately 40 hours max, several hours typical